 - Sub-Acute Detoxification Services – ensures safe withdrawal from alcohol and drugs, provides substance use disorder assessment referrals, and assists clients to ensure after care is arranged.
 The dedicated staff of SCCC also helps to coordinate treatment and the center offers a seven-day Suboxone Tapering program for opioid addiction.

-- Short Term Mental Health Stabilization – offers individual crisis counseling, medication stabilization, evidence-based programming to identify strengths and personal goals for improved mental health, and referral service assistance for mental health issues through coordinating care with on-going mental health and substance abuse disorder providers.
+- Short Term Mental Health Stabilization – offers individual crisis counseling, medication stabilization, evidence-based programming to identify strengths and personal goals for improved mental health, and referral service assistance for mental health issues through coordinating care with on-going mental health and substance use disorder providers.

-- Residential Substance Abuse Treatment (RSAT) – designed for inmates who are currently incarcerated at Skagit County Jail who disclose they have a substance use disorder and want to engage in a treatment program.
+- Residential Substance Abuse Treatment (RSAT) – designed for inmates who are currently incarcerated at Skagit County Community Justice Center who disclose they have a substance use disorder and want to engage in a treatment program.
 Treatment is provided during the individual’s incarceration.
 If applicable, Pioneer staff work to develop a reentry plan in order to facilitate a successful transition from incarceration to becoming a productive member of society.
 The program is voluntary and acceptance is based on individuals being assessed while in custody.

 Who is eligible